kammitama5/kammitama5.github.io/_posts/2018-6-18-Monday-June-18th.md

 ## Yeah...always something
-- Seriously, though..it's almost 2am on the East Coast and I've been working on this Haskell problem for an hour now, trying to anticipate test cases, and I can't go to sleep, but I have to get up in 5 hours.
+- Seriously, though..it's almost 2am on the East Coast and I've been working on this Haskell problem for an hour now, trying to anticipate test / edge cases, and I can't go to sleep, but I have to get up in 5 hours.
 I'm ecstatic!
 - I just had a corn muffin for dinner..with corn in it!
 My roommate isn't here yet, either.
 From the Slack channel, it just seems like a lot of really nice people.